Sally332/Perturbation-MMKPNN/README.md

 ---

 ## Overview
 Perturbation-MMKPNN extends the **Multimodal Knowledge-Primed Neural Network (MM-KPNN)** to model how cells respond to perturbations such as drugs or CRISPR interventions.
 It introduces a **pathway- and transcription-factor–based bottleneck layer** so that predictions remain biologically interpretable, highlighting latent subnetworks and regulatory programs that drive responses.

 The framework aims to move beyond black-box models (CPA, scGen) by emphasizing **robust interpretability, attribution stability, and cross-dataset generalization**.

 ---
+## ❓ What can you learn with this framework?

+This project explores how regulatory programs shift under perturbation.
+Specifically: **Which pathways and transcription factor modules mediate drug resistance or sensitivity in single-cell perturbation datasets (e.g., scPerturb, Perturb-seq)?**  The framework links perturbation inputs to mechanistic, interpretable modules so that predicted changes are biologically meaningful and traceable.

 ## Architecture
 <img width="817" height="405" alt="perturbation_mmkpnn_architecture" src="https://github.com/user-attachments/assets/4ca345b8-e2ce-400b-997b-193eb1629920" />